aymara/knowledgesrl/doc/ideas.rst

 6180 arguments, and finds more than one match for 2158 arguments.
 We're interested in those 4069 failing matchs: what's going on?

+Concerning arguments that weren't matched, the main reason is non-core FrameNet roles.
+For the sentence, "In march, John bought a dress", our algorithm will try to match "in NP NP V NP", whereas we really want "NP V NP".
+The algorithm now ignores non-core FrameNet roles: only 2088 arguments are not matched.
+(It's possible but less likely that non-core arguments in FrameNet will be expressed in VerbNet, inducing an error.)

+Other errors include:
+ * passive voice is never in VerbNet
+ * FrameNet annotates twice subjects introduced by "that", "who", and so on: one for the preposition, and the other one for the higher subject (splitted args for other reasons can cause problems too).
+ * missing VerbNet constructions (to believe in something), or missing VerbNet phrase types (NP vs. S)
+ * control/raising verbs can cause problems too.

+Parsing VerbNet or FrameNet is sometimes an issue for complicated cases: we will be handling more and more of them over the time.
+"He said that S" comes to
+mind: currently, it's seen as "NP V S", whereas it's seen from Verbnet as "NP V that S".

 Restricting potential VerbNet classes
 -------------------------------------